Nik Naks (British snack): Advertising

 The brand ran a notable advertising campaign in the '90s created by animator Bill Plympton, based on his short film Push Comes to Shove, in which two men's heads transform into a variety of shapes.
 This was subsequently followed up by 5 second adverts describing how ugly the snack was versus how great it tasted.
 In 1993, the brand ran an instant win promotion giving away rubbish.
 Such things as tummy fluff, a 2p piece and bits of string were given away.

 During 2004–5, its advertising led with the tag line 'Eat the Freak', coined due to their odd appearance.
 One commercial, set on a cross-Channel ferry, was a modern parody of the sci-fi classic Alien, wherein a passenger eats a Nik Nak only to have it explode from his stomach and begin dancing to "Le Freak" by Chic.
-This advertisement was controversial, with other 80 complaints referencing the advertisement.
+This advertisement was controversial, with over 80 complaints referencing the advertisement.
 It was later edited.